imsenthur/automagic-ap/README.md

       - Access Point SSID: `NeurobionicsRPi`
       - Access Point Passphrase: `neurobionics`

-- Searches for known network(s) again if no devices are connected to the Access Point after a timeout *(Default: 30 seconds)*.
+- Searches for known network(s) again if no devices are connected to the Access Point after a timeout *(30 seconds)*.
 - If an ethernet connection is detected, the Raspberry Pi acts as a WiFi router.